 When logging a ticket as an anonymous user, you will be required to enter a contact name and email address.
 The ticket will then get assigned to the selected anonymous site with the name and email address entered on the new ticket screen.

 The menu buttons allow you to control what your users can do on the self-service portal.
 The buttons can be configured to take the user to different areas of the portal, or they can be a link to take the user to an external URL.
 These menu buttons can be customised by clicking the pencil icon found on the right-hand side of the associated button.
 Upon clicking this button you will be presented with the menu button configuration window:

-The home screen check boxes let you customise the portal by enabling pre-configured areas to the home screen.
+The home screen checkboxes let you customise the portal by enabling pre-configured areas to the home screen.

 New Ticket Settings

 Ticket Details Settings

-The ticket details settings let you choose what information you want the end user to be able to see when viewing their ticket.
+The ticket details settings let you choose what information you want the end-user to be able to see when viewing their ticket.
 Other field information can be made visible or hidden by editing the fields on the ticket type's field list in the configuration.